JupiterOne/graph-slack/docs/jupiterone.md

 ## Requirements

-- JupiterOne requires the JupiterOne Slack app be installed in your Slack account with the requested OAuth scopes selected.
+- JupiterOne requires the JupiterOne integration for Slack app be installed in your Slack account with the requested OAuth scopes selected.
 - You must have permission in JupiterOne to install new integrations.